Congregation Etz Chaim

 with the entire Jewish Community as they formed Congregation Etz Chaim.

-By united these two incredible synagogues we know we have a bright future ahead of us.
+By uniting these two incredible synagogues we know we have a bright future ahead of us.

-Our eyes are on the future but our hearts and minds will never forget the incredible linage
+Our eyes are on the future but our hearts and minds will never forget the incredible lineage

 of these two remarkable founding synagogues.